-- Matrix of Actions by Customer Type and Stage Use Red duction Goal: 5% 10% 20% Water User Water Use or Action Category Stage 1 - Water Watch Stage 2 - Water Warning Stage 3 - Water Emergency trial Users Hotels, Restaurants, and Bars Hotels, restaurants, and bars are encouraged to serve drinking water to patrons on an "on demand" basis.
-Hotels are encouraged to implement laundry conservation measures by encouraging patrons to reuse linens and towels. • Same as Stage 1. and Industrial Commercial and Industrial Users Commercial and industrial users may be required to reduce water use by a set percentage.
-Commercial an Contract (Hydrant) Meters Use of water from hydrants for any purpose other than firefighting related activities or other activities necessary to maintain public health, safety and welfare requires approval from the Public Works Department.
-Fire hydrant use may be limited to only designated hydrants (excluding firefighting).
-Same as Stage 2.
+Use Rec luction Goal: 5% 10% 20% Water User Water Use or Action Category Stage 1 - Water Watch Stage 2 - Water Warning Stage 3 - Water Emergency Industrial Users Hotels, Restaurants, and Bars Hotels, restaurants, and bars are encouraged to serve drinking water to patrons on an "on demand" basis.
+Hotels are encouraged to implement laundry conservation measures by encouraging patrons to reuse linens and towels. • Same as Stage 1. • Same as Stage 1.
+Commercial and Indu Commercial and Industrial Users • Commercial and industrial users may be required to reduce water use by a set percentage.
+Contract (Hydrant) Meters Use of water from hydrants for any purpose other than firefighting related activities or other activities necessary to maintain public health, safety and welfare requires approval from the Public Works Department.
+Fire hydrant use may be limited to only designated hydrants (excluding firefighting). • Same as Stage 2.